 Leg of lamb roasted with lemon juice and fresh garlic and rosemary, topped with a drizzling of sauce made from its own pan drippings and herbs.
 This is the best way to prepare lamb!

-I feel like lamb is a special treat.
-It is the under rated red meat in the United States.
-I really think we should eat more of it just because it is delicious.
-This lamb is a total crowd pleasure.
-It produces a succulent, flavor meat and the sauce….oh the sauce!
-It is packed full of flavor and really just brings out all the mild, delicate flavors of the lamb.
+Lamb is a special treat.
+It is the under-rated red meat in the United States.
+We really should be eating more of it, because it is just so delicious!
+This lamb is a total crowd pleaser.
+It produces a succulently flavored meat, and the sauce…oh the sauce!
+It is packed full of flavor and really jus brings out all of the mild, delicate flavors of the lamb.
 Perfect for Easter, Christmas, or even just a Sunday supper.

 Lamb is a nice tender meat because it comes from sheep that are less than a year old.
 The taste of lamb is affected a lot by what the animal eats.
 The most delicate lamb you can buy is milk fed, but most lamb you’ll come across in the United States is finished on grain (like pretty much every other animal for consumption).

 There are 5 different grades of lamb: prime, choice, good, utility, and cull.
 Prime is the highest quality, cull is the lowest.